alerodang/ArgusControllerService/README.md

 # ArgusControllerService
 This project is part the Argus Security App.

 The project provide an API.
-This API allows the users to:
+This API allows API clients to:
  * Register a new producer.
  * Turn on/off a producer.
  * List all producers.